Aravindante Athidhikal: Development

 Writer Rajesh Raghavan first thought about the film after completing his previous venture Vaadhyar.
 He visualized Aravindan's character and started writing the script for the film.
 Before writing the script, Rajesh had already decided the cast.
 With the help of a production controller and a project coordinator he approached director M. Mohanan who found the script interesting and agreed to make it as a film.
 Rajesh said that this script took him the longest period to write and he enjoyed every bit in writing it.

-In October 2017, the film was officially tilted Aravindante Athidhikal and M. Mohanan confirmed that Vineeth Sreenivasan will be playing the lead role, after completing Vineeth's ongoing project Aana Alaralodalaral.
+In October 2017, the film was officially titled Aravindante Athidhikal and M. Mohanan confirmed that Vineeth Sreenivasan will be playing the lead role, after completing Vineeth's ongoing project Aana Alaralodalaral.
 Vineeth plays Aravindan who is a lodge manager.
 The film was reported to be produced by Pradeep Kumar under the banner of Pathiyara Entertainment.
 Mohanan's usual collaborator Ranjan Abraham was confirmed as the film editor.
 Instead of his regular cinematographer P. Sukumar and music director M. Jayachandran, he chose Swaroop Philip and Shaan Rahman for those positions, respectively.
 It was Vineeth's suggestion to make Shaan compose the music for the film.
 Nikhila Vimal of Love 24x7 fame was confirmed to play the lead actress.
 She plays Varada, one of the guests at the lodge.
 Vineeth's father Sreenivasan was reportedly part of the cast and was said that the duo won't be paired up as father and son onscreen.
 Earlier, the two had appeared together in films like Makante Achan, Traffic and Padmasree Bharat Dr. Saroj Kumar.
 Shanthi Krishna, Aju Varghese and Urvasi were also confirmed to play significant roles.
 M. Mohanan said to The New Indian Express, "This is an entertainer, which is high on situational humour.
 One can't call it a family drama, but families are going to love it as it has a feel-good factor."